88-degrees/Book-of-Changes/e59d8ekan.md

 ![Kan](https://88o.io/wp-content/uploads/2018/09/29-e59d8ekan.jpg)

-**Kan** , here repeated, shows the possession of sincerity, through which the mind is. penetrating.
+**Kan(䷜)**, here repeated, shows the possession of sincerity, through which the mind is. penetrating.
 Action (in accordance with this) will be of high value.

 1. The first SIX, divided, shows its subject in the double defile, and (yet) entering a cavern within it.
 There will be evil.